-Together with UW Medical Center, Airlift Northwest, and shared services, the following University departments, divisions and blended component units constitute the components of UW Medicine included as part of the Select Units Financial Statement.
+Together with UW Medical Center, Airlift Northwest, and UWM Shared Services, the following University departments, divisions, blended component units and nonprofit entities constitute the components of UW Medicine included as part of the Select Units Financial Statement.
 The blended components' revenues are not included in General Revenues, but the components are operationally integrated with UW Medicine to provide patient care.

 UW Physicians.
-UW Physicians is the physician practice group for approximately 2,800 physicians and other healthcare professionals associated with UW Medicine.
+UW Physicians is the physician practice group for approximately 3,000 physicians and other healthcare professionals associated with UW Medicine.
 UW Physicians provides primary and specialty care totaling more than two million patient visits each year.
-UW Physicians is a not-for-profit corporation whose members consist of clinically active faculty of the UW School of Medicine.
+UW Physicians is a 501(c)(3) tax-exempt, not-for-profit corporation whose members consist of clinically active faculty of the UW School of Medicine.
 Pursuant to an agreement between the University and UW Physicians, UW Physicians is responsible for providing medical services to patients at hospitals owned or managed by the University and other sites of practice approved by the Dean of the UW School of Medicine.
 UW Physicians is presented as a blended component unit of the University in the University's financial statements.

 UW Medicine Primary Care.
-UW Medicine Primary Care is a network of clinics with 13 locations throughout the greater Puget Sound area.
+UW Medicine Primary Care is a network of clinics with 14 locations throughout the greater Puget Sound area.
+In addition, UW Medicine offers primary and specialty virtual care from the convenience of the patient's home.
 The clinics offer a spectrum of primary care services, select specialty care and urgent care services as well as ancillary services, including on-site laboratory, X-ray facilities and nutrition services.
-UW Medicine Primary Care is a not-for-profit corporation organized for the benefit of the UW School of Medicine, its faculty practice plan, UW Physicians, and all of its affiliated medical centers.
+UW Medicine Primary Care is a 501(c)(3) tax-exempt, not-for-profit corporation organized for the benefit of the UW School of Medicine, its faculty practice plan, UW Physicians, and all of its affiliated medical centers.
 UW Medicine Primary Care is presented as a blended component unit of the University in the University's financial statements.
-Prior to 2023, UW Medicine Primary Care was known as "UW Medicine Neighborhood Clinics."
+Prior to 2023, UW Medicine Primary Care was known as "UW Neighborhood Clinics."

-Other UW Medicine Entities
+Other Clinically Integrated UW Medicine Entities

-Harborview Medical Center ("Harborview") and Valley Medical Center ("Valley") also are part of the UW Medicine umbrella organization that coordinates the provision of patient services.
-The revenues of these entities are excluded from General Revenues.
+Harborview Medical Center ("Harborview"), Valley Medical Center ("Valley") and FHCC also are part of the UW Medicine healthcare system that coordinates the provision of patient services.
+The revenues of these entities are excluded from General Revenues, although UW Medicine receives contractual payments, including contractual payments from FHCC, that are included in General Revenues.

 Harborview Medical Center.
 Harborview is a Level 1 adult and pediatric trauma and burn center with 500 licensed beds that offers specialty care in nearly every area of medicine.
 Harborview's primary mission is to provide and teach exemplary patient care and to provide healthcare for those patients King County is obligated to serve.
 Harborview is owned by King County.
 The University has operated and managed Harborview since 1967.
-The University and King County entered into a 10-year hospital services agreement (with two renewable 10-year agreement terms) in February 2016, under which the University is reimbursed by Harborview for services provided and expenses incurred, all subject to the terms of the agreement.
+The University and King County entered into a 10-year hospital services agreement (with two renewable 10-year agreement terms) in February

+2016, under which the University is reimbursed by Harborview for services provided and expenses incurred, all subject to the terms of the agreement.
 Harborview's financial results are not included in the University's financial statements.

 In November 2020, King County voters approved the issuance by King County of \$1.7 billion in bonds over the next decade to finance construction, expansion and renovation projects at Harborview.
 The bonds will be paid from an excess property tax approved by King County voters and are not an obligation of the University.
+In 2025, King County began collecting revenue from a county hospital property tax levy.
+King County will apply these tax revenues to Harborview's operation, maintenance and capital expenses.